unified-font-object/ufo-spec/versions/ufo1/glyphs/contents.plist.md

 This algorithm has limited support for case insensitive file systems: it assumes glyph names are not case sensitive apart from the first character.

-1. If a glyph name starts with a [.]
+1. If a glyph name starts with a ".
-    1. Replace the “.” with an “\_”.
-Some file systems regard file names that start with “.” as invisible.
+    1. Replace the "." with an "\_".
+Some file systems regard file names that start with "." as invisible.

-2. Break the glyph name into parts delimited by “.”.
+2. Break the glyph name into parts delimited by ".".
 3.  **If the first part contains one or more underscores**, it is a compound name.
     1. Split the compound name by underscore into its member names.
-    2. To each member starting with a capital letter, add a “\_” at the end.
+    2. To each member starting with a capital letter, add a "\_" at the end.
     3. Rejoin the member names with underscore.

 4.  **If the first part contains no underscore:**
-    1. If it starts with a capital letter, add a “\_” to the end.
+    1. If it starts with a capital letter, add a "\_" to the end.

-5. Rejoin the parts with “.”.
+5. Rejoin the parts with ".".
-6. Tag the name with “.glif”.
+6. Tag the name with ".glif".

 ##### Examples